guidotiana/MonteGrappa/README.md

       $ montegrappa

-will print a welcome message with the current version.
+without arguments will print a welcome/usage message with the current version.